-Storm Arwen brings hurricane-force winds, paralyzing snow to United Kingdom
+Storm Arwen brings hurricane-force winds, paralyzing snow to Britain

 On Monday, residents of the United Kingdom were cleaning up following the passage of Arwen, with three people killed by falling trees according to the BBC.
 Low pressure associated with Arwen intensified on Friday east of Newcastle, England, with a jet of frigid air and strong winds screaming south and spiraling into the low’s counterclockwise circulation.

-That brought winds gusting to 98 mph in Brizlee Wood, Northumberland, 87 mph in Orlock Head, Down, and 78 mph in Inverbervie, Kincardineshire.
+That brought winds gusting to 98 mph in Brizlee Wood, in Northumberland, England; 87 mph in Orlock Head, Down, in Northern Ireland; and 78 mph in Inverbervie, Kincardineshire, in Scotland.

-“Please help us to keep Scotland’s Railway safe during #StormArwen,” tweeted Network Rail Scotland, who received numerous reports of debris railroad tracks.
+“Please help us to keep Scotland’s Railway safe during #StormArwen,” tweeted Network Rail Scotland, which received numerous reports of debris railroad tracks.
 “If you live near the railway, please make sure any trampolines, gazebos or other garden furniture are tied down.
 If they blow on to the tracks, they can pose a major hazard to trains, staff and passengers.”

 Even after the red warning expired, amber warnings for gusts to 75 mph remained in effect for northeastern England and Scotland until Saturday morning.